jjn1056/Example-PlackStreamingAndNonblocking/README.md

 Now, I've added a few extra bits of output so as to make it easier to see what is going on, but overall there's quite a bit more complexity here.
 Let's try to break it down a bit.
-In the introduction we used the most simple form of a L<PSGI> appliction, which as you recalled looked like this:
+In the introduction we used the most simple form of a [PSGI](http://search.cpan.org/perldoc?PSGI) appliction, which as you recalled looked like this:

     use strictures;